dennykane/linuxontheweb.github.io/README.md

 	python3 -m http.server

 You should then be able to visit the site at http://localhost:8000.
+You can optionally specify a custom port number like so:

+	python3 -m http.server 12345

+The site should then be live at http://localhost:12345.

 ## Viewing and editing source files